Slyth3/Sales_Traffic_Regression/README.md

-# Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge Models - by Andrew Schleiss
+# Predicting Sales and Foot Traffic of an Anonymous US Based Company Using LightGBM and Ridge Models
+Andrew Schleiss

-# 1.ProblemIntroduction
+# 1 Problem Introduction

 The problem is split into two parts, the prediction of both Sales as well as foot Traffic\* for the company at 1-hour intervals for the following month.